mudiarto/ucommentapp/doc/index.rst

 		ensure that you can get reasonable response times for pulling and pushing changes.

-	If you make a change to the local RST files you should be able to write ``hg push`` and those changes should be pushed back without any further user intervention (e.g. entering usernames and passwords).
+	To test if your settings are correct, make a minor change to the local RST document files and commit the change.
+Then at the command prompt write write ``hg push`` and that change should be pushed back to the source repo without any user intervention (e.g. entering usernames and passwords).

 #.
 Once your document is published, it will be available at
 	``http://example.com/document/contents``